-What happens once antibiotics enter your system?
-They travel throughout the body killing bacteria (hence the term “antibacterial”).
-The thing is though, they don’t have the ability to differentiate between the bad, disease-causing bacteria and the good, nourishing bacteria, so antibiotics can end up destroying the beneficial bacteria in your gut, organs, and tissues.
-This, in turn, affects our microbiome, the network of microbial species that influence health.
+Once antibiotics enter your system, they travel throughout the body killing bacteria.
+The thing is though, they don’t have the ability to differentiate between the bad, disease-causing bacteria and the good, nourishing bacteria, so while they were created with the idea of killing harmful microorganisms, it ends up being a massacre for all the bugs they encounter, good or bad.
+This is where the harmful effects of antibiotics come in.

+In many cases, antibiotics end up destroying the beneficial bacteria in your gut, organs, and tissues.
+This, in turn, affects your microbiome, the network of microbial species that have an outsize impact on both your physical and mental health.
 This effect is so profound that just one weeklong course of antibiotics can change your microbiome for up to a full year after you stop taking the medication!

 The Importance of Good Bacteria and Probiotics

 In a healthy, balanced microbiome, there’s a balance of about 85% good bacteria and 15% bad bacteria.
 One of the harmful effects of antibiotics is that when you take them, you upset this balance and knock down the amount of good bacteria.
 And when your good bacteria drops, it can lead to a whole host of health issues, such as:

 So what can you do to avoid upsetting this balance if you get sick?
 First, make sure that your doctor runs a test to confirm that the infection is bacterial and not viral.
 If it’s a virus (like Covid-19), an antibiotic won’t help anyway.